TheDinosour/Chris_BlueStampPortfolio/index.md

 In summary, I learned a few things from these challenges: how to use command prompt, how to use Arducam, I should check with an instructor before doing dangerous things like using the Sudo command(super user do), and I should always back up my information.

 # What's Next?
 I plan on wiring up my transparent OLED to my Raspberry PI and writing a code that displays whatever I want on it.
+This will be a crucial step to my final product, the smart glasses.

 # **Starter Project - Retro Arcade Game**